Is Moving Abroad and Becoming an Expat Worth It?

 Most of the time, life as an expat is better than life in your home country.
 The weather might be better, life might be more relaxed, you can possibly enjoy the outdoors more in your spare time, and you might live a simpler life.
 You might earn better money even, and your future may look brighter than if you were to have stayed in your home country.

-Ask yourself what you want out of life, and does life as an expat and your favorite country meet those expectations.
+Ask yourself what you want out of life, and whether life as an expat and your favorite country meets those expectations.

 Will I Miss My Family and Friends?